diegoquintanav/dlt-tutorial/slides/slides.md

 ---

+## What happens when `pipeline.run` is called?

+- Extract data
+  - Generates a `load package` with a unique `load_id` (`_dlt_load_id`) ([docs](https://dlthub.com/docs/general-usage/destination-tables#load-packages-and-load-ids))
+- Normalize
+  - Infers schema from data and evolves it if needed
+  - Unnest any nested structures
+  - Apply schema contracts if present
+- Load
+  - Runs schema migrations if needed
+  - Insert data according to the `write_disposition` and `write_strategy` (more on that later)
+  - Updates pipeline state and internal dlt tables

+---

 ## About the source

 it only needs to be a generator that yields dictionaries.
 For example, when working with dataframes,